 The meeting is just one in a series of events that started in 1989, when the EPA and State of Utah detected mine tailings (hazardous debris from mining operations) sinking into a diversion ditch adjacent to the nearby Silver Creek.
 According to previous reporting from The Park Record, the most recent tailings disposal at Richardson Flat occurred between 1975 and 1981 when UPCM leased mining operations to Noranda Mining and Park City Ventures.

 Jasper said the clean-up would take a decade and would involve cranes in the Silver Creek streambed near Prospector every day doing work.
-Many state and federal agencies will be involved in the process, but according to the March agreement UPCM will be the responsible party for cleanup.

 A federal public hearing will be held most likely sometime in the fall when the EPA will lay out its remediation plans, Jasper said.